philippe-bourdeau/quickfs-laravel/README.md

 php artisan cache clear
 php artisan cashier:webhook --url "https://b896-70-81-68-170.ngrok.io"
 ```
+Then
-Then configure endpoint on Stripe dashboard
+* configure endpoint on Stripe dashboard
+* copy webhook secret and set it in the .env file

 ## Tests